 This J Crew exit pop-up gets it right.
 It knows the visitor is leaving, so it plays out the ultimate trump card.

 Likewise, if you want to nudge your leaving customers then learn more about Shopify abandoned cart email.

 Place these simple sign-up forms on your info-heavy pages such as ‘About Us,’ blogs, etc. A simple sign-up form is a subtle nudge placed on the page and follows the visitor quietly as they scroll down the page.

 Think of it this way, if the visitor finds value in the content you are providing, they can immediately sign up for the newsletter or subscribe using the simple form.
 It’s almost like an upgrade for them, free of cost.

 This is one of the most basic examples of how a simple sign-up form should look like.
 It should not be too heavy on content and design and should not take the attention away from the landing page.
-Instead, it should complement it and give the visitor a notion of gaining extra knowledge if they subscribe.
+Instead, it should complement it and give the visitor an email notification Shopify of gaining extra knowledge if they subscribe.

 In simple terms, create a pre-order hype if you are going to launch a new product.
 Even if you have the idea, pre-selling is a much better tactic than waiting for the product to be completed so you can unveil and sell it.

 Come to think of it this way, the visitor response to the pre-selling can give you an idea of how well the launch would be received.
 You can plan your production accordingly instead of manufacturing in bulk that may or may not be sold.
 Pre-selling can give you a better insight there.

 That being said, pre-selling is also a great way to build up your Shopify email list, because it creates an added element of curiosity.
 Everyone likes new products and visitors and customers are no different.
 Further, if you add an element of exclusivity, you have already won a subscription.